Feverfews name is a corruption of the word febrifuge, from its traditional use of dispelling fevers.

 - Emmenagogue (high doses)

-For migraine: 1 - 2 ml/day of standardized leaf and flower extract (containing a minimum of 0.2% parthenolide.
-Higher doses may be required for acute treatment of migraine or for inflammatory conditions [6, 8].
+Higher dosage range may be needed for the acute treatment of migraine or for inflammatory conditions [6, 8]

 For Migraine: A higher dose is often necessary but doses can vary a lot depending on the quality of the extract.
 Regular doses in this range can take months to have an effect, therefore it may be more beneficial to use higher doses from the start. .